Bob Thiel, accuser of the brethren, must be looking in the mirror again.

 The Bible does not teach that we are to pray to or fast to Mary.
 The Pope seems to believe that prayers and fasts for ‘Mary’ may bring peace to Syria…

 So, unless Dr Bob now thinks he is the pope, and I honestly will not rule that out given his tendencies towards Catholic prophecies, either he made no such prediction or I need to clean my glasses.
-Just in case he decides to “rectify” the situation, I have posted a PDF of the current article as-is online.
+Just in case he decides to “rectify” the situation, check out the 2017 WayBack Machine archive of the article online.

 Notice that God’s prophet specifically explained how a lying prophecy was going to be successful.
 When it comes to Catholic, Eastern Orthodox, Hindu, and Chinese prophecies, I have done the same thing.